Lionheart (video game): Plot

 One day, Valdyn was gambling in his favorite inn when a group of royal guards arrived and arrested him.
-After an unpleasant time in the palace's dungeon, he is summoned by the King and is assigned a quest: the Lionheart, the holiest relic of the Cat People and center of their religion, has been stolen by thieves sent by the evil Norka.
+After an unpleasant time in the palace's dungeon, he is summoned by the King and is assigned a quest: the Lionheart, the holiest (and titular) relic of the Cat People and center of their religion, has been stolen by thieves sent by the evil Norka.
 If the King is not able to demonstrate his divine right to rule by publicly displaying the holy relic in the upcoming Showing Festival, he will be forced to abdicate and be replaced by his arch-chancellor Nargle.
 Furthermore, the night the Lionheart was stolen, Valdyn's beloved Ilene was praying in the Temple's entrance chamber and the thieves turned her to stone using a very rare poison which can only be found in Norka's country.
 If there is a cure, Norka's domain would be the place to look.
 Based on his nickname, the priests declare that Valdyn is destined to reclaim the jewel and escort him to the temple to prepare him for his quest.

 In the introduction, Valdyn is given a flying dragon but on his way to Norka's country, he is abducted by a flying ship.
 Valdyn escapes and is forced to travel on foot.
 The first few levels feature an environment of swamps and caves before Valdyn reaches a city in Norka's domain.
 A "volcano level" follows, which includes a hidden level where the player can gain several power-ups and an amulet.
 In the following level Valdyn finds a dinosaur-like steed running after Norka's flying ship.
 Valdyn frees his dragon, and rides it towards Norka's flying fortress in a level that resembles a horizontally scrolling shooter.
 The final levels feature Valdyn climbing to the top of the fortress and his final confrontation with Norka.
-The game epilogue has Valdyn return the Lionheart in the Temple, still grieving for Ilene.
-However, in the optimal ending, if the player has found the amulet in the earlier hidden level, Valdyn is able to heal Ilene.
+The game epilogue has Valdyn return the Lionheart in the Temple, still grieving for Ilene, but in the optimal ending, if the player has found the amulet in the earlier hidden level, Valdyn is able to heal Ilene.